Wakatobi and Adjacent Waters IMMA

 Criterion A; C (2)

 Criterion D (2)

-Balaenoptera musculus, Ziphius cavirostris, Peponocephala electra, Tursiops truncatus, Grampus griseus, Stenella attenuata, Balaenoptera edeni, Globicephala macrorhynchus, Tursiops aduncus
+Balaenoptera musculus, Ziphius cavirostris, Peponocephala electra, Tursiops truncatus, Grampus griseus, Stenella attenuata, Stenella longirostris, Physeter macrocephalus, Balaenoptera edeni, Globicephala macrorhynchus, Tursiops aduncus

 Download fact sheet

+The Wakatobi area is situated between the Banda and Flores Seas, southeast Sulawesi, Indonesia.
 Wakatobi and its adjacent waters are formed of the four main Tukangbesi Islands in the archipelago including Wangi-wangi, Kaledupa, Tomia, and Binongko (Wa-ka-to-bi).
-This area is characterised by a highly variable submarine landscapes and channels between major islands that act as habitat for sperm whale (Physeter macrocephalus).
-This area is also an important habitat for spinner dolphin (Stenella longirostris), of which a significant number of individuals have been observed across multiple years of study.
+This area is characterised by a highly variable submarine landscapes and channels between major islands that act as habitat for sperm whales (Physeter macrocephalus).
+This area is also an important habitat for spinner dolphins (Stenella longirostris), of which a significant number of individuals have been observed across multiple years of study.
 A concentration of both species occurs here and their habitat use has been confirmed via spatial modelling studies of their habitats.
 The area contains an important diversity of cetacean species for the region, of which at least 11 marine mammal species have been observed utilising the area of Wakatobi and its adjacent waters.

 Description of Qualifying Criteria